motech/modules/docs/source/ivr/using_ivr_with_verboice.rst

     **schedule**/**schedule_id** is the name/ID of the schedule to use

-Verboice all accepts the following optional parameters:
+Verboice also accepts the following optional parameters:

     **not_before** specifies that the call must not be issued before a date (for example: '2012-01-02 10:11:12')

     **not_after** specifies that the call must not be issued after a date (for example: '2012-01-02 10:11:12')

-    **time_zone** to specifies a time zone for the previous parameter (for example: 'Buenos Aires')
+    **time_zone** specifies a time zone for the previous parameter (for example: 'Buenos Aires')

 For more information about the Verboice API, please visit the `Verboice API Wiki`_ page.

 Now that we know the supported query parameters, we can build our URI template.
 The most generic way of creating it is to provide only the base URI.
-If you choose this approach you will have to provide all the required query parameters every time you will be using the "Initiate Call" action in the Task module or :code:`initiateCall` method from the :code:`OutboundCallService`.
+If you choose this approach you will have to provide all the required query parameters every time you use the "Initiate Call" action in the Task module or :code:`initiateCall` method from the :code:`OutboundCallService`.
 However, you can choose to create a separate configuration for every channel, address, etc. just by parameterizing the URI.

 Let's take a look at the following example.
 We have a channel named :code:`testChannel`, the call flow named :code:`testCallFlow` and the schedule named :code:`testSchedule`.
-The only parameter we are going to parametrized is the phone number.
+The only parameter we are going to parametrize is the phone number.
 The URI will look like this:

 :code:`http://verboice.instedd.org/api/call?channel=testChannel&call_flow=testCallFlow&schedule=testSchedule`